kartik-dev/yelp_academic_dataset_review/README.md

 ## Introduction

-Upload yelp_academic_dataset_review into HDFS for analytics. yelp-data-upload-to-HDFS.sh file will take tar file as parameter and upload extracted json files to HDFS
+This application uploads yelp_academic_dataset_review into HDFS for analytics. yelp-data-upload-to-HDFS.sh file will take tar file as parameter and upload extracted json files to HDFS

 Another very interesting use-case, is to include web-based notebooks that enables faster interactive data-analytics than the Spark-shell like Zeppelin